AIU-SoftWave/AIU-Trips-And-Events/Docs/Pm_2/DEPENDENCY_GRAPH_DETAILS.md

 ## Optimized Schedule: 50 Working Days

-By running tasks in parallel and utilizing all 5 developers:
+By running tasks in parallel and utilizing all 5 members:

 **Critical Path Reduction:**
 - Sequential: 74 days